chandanrao88/tensor_bkg_sub/README.md

 ### Dataset

-We used the "sofa" image sequence from the CDnet 2014 (Change Detection) dataset for background subtraction.
+The "sofa" image sequence from the CDnet 2014 (Change Detection) dataset for background subtraction.
 The test included:
 * Initialization with 100 frames
 * Processing up to 800 frames
 * Color image processing with RGB channels

 ### Performance Metrics

-We evaluated the performance using:
+Evaluated the performance using:
 * Structural Similarity Index (SSIM) between original and background
 * Peak Signal-to-Noise Ratio (PSNR) for background quality
 * Jaccard similarity between foreground masks